rackspace/rack/docs/services/blockstorage.rst

    rack block-storage <subcommand> <action> [command flags]

 *Command flags* enable you to customize certain attributes of the command, such as using ``--name`` to name a volume.
-To display a list of command flags specific to the command, type ``rack block-storage <subservice> <action> --help``.
+To display a list of command flags specific to the command, type ``rack block-storage <subcommand> <action> --help``.

 The following sections describe the ``block-storage`` subcommands and the actions associated with them.